wp-sync-db/wp-sync-db-cli/README.md

 **action** can be set to either `pull` or `push` depending on the direction of the DB sync

 **create-backup** is a bit field that indicates whether the DB should be backed up prior to a transfer.
 This defaults to 1.

+#### Target a profile and fallback to a connection string
+`wp wpsdb migrate --profile=1 --connection-info=https://example.com\n6AvE1jnBHIZtITuNCXj2eZArNM8uqNXC --action=pull --create-backup=1`

+In this example we can attempt to target a profile that doesn't yet exist before the migration and instead fallback to the manual profile arguments provided.
+Once the migration is complete if we re-run this command, then the profile will have been migrated over and this will be used.
+This is useful from an automation point of view.